 Drs.
-Schlesinger and Kostas were appointed to the Board of Directors in February 2020 as director designees of Innoviva, Inc. ("Innoviva") pursuant to that certain Investor Rights Agreement, dated as of February 12, 2020 (the "Investor Rights Agreement"), and continue to serve on the Board of Directors.
-The Investor Rights Agreement provides that for so long as Innoviva and its affiliates hold at least 12.5% of the outstanding shares of our common stock on a fully-diluted basis, Innoviva shall have the right to designate two (2) directors to the Board of Directors, and for so long as Innoviva and its affiliates hold at least 8% but less than 12.5% of the outstanding shares of Common Stock on a fully-diluted basis, Innoviva shall have the right to designate one (1) director to the Board of Directors, subject to certain qualifications and conditions in the Investor Rights Agreement.
-The Investor Rights Agreement also provides for participation rights for Innoviva to participate in future offerings of equity securities by the Company.
+Schlesinger and Kostas were appointed to the Board of Directors in February 2020 as director designees of Innoviva, Inc. (collectively, with its subsidiaries, "Innoviva") pursuant to that certain Investor Rights Agreement, dated as of February 12, 2020 (the "Investor Rights Agreement"), which was amended and restated on January 26, 2021.
+On April 1, 2021, Mr. Haimovitz replaced Dr. Schlesinger as the Innoviva director designee; however, Dr. Schlesinger continues to serve on the Board of Directors.
+The Board of Directors also voted that Dr. Schlesinger remain on the Board of Directors though she will not be a director designated by Innoviva.
+Dr. Kostas will continue to serve as a designated director of Innoviva.
+The Investor Rights Agreement provides that for so long as Innoviva and its affiliates hold at least 12.5% of the outstanding shares of our common stock on a fully-diluted basis, Innoviva shall have the right to designate two (2) directors to the Board of Directors, and for so long as Innoviva and its affiliates hold at least 8% but less than 12.5% of the outstanding shares of Common Stock on a fully-diluted basis, Innoviva shall have the right to designate one (1) director to the Board of Directors, in each case, subject to certain qualifications and conditions in the Investor Rights Agreement.
+The Investor Rights Agreement also provides for the right for Innoviva to participate in future offerings of equity securities by the Company.